hwayne/learntla-v2/docs/beginner/operators.rst

   It's likely because you used a single ``=`` instead of a double ``==`` when defining the operator.

-.. topic:: asdasdas

-  What is a topic

 Operators can take any number of arguments.
 There are no default values, operator overloading, or optional arguments.
 If an operator has two parameters, it must always take two values.
 If an operator takes no values, you can write it without the parens.
 In this case, it's effectively a programming constant.

 ::

-  MaxVal == 17
+  SecondsPerMinute == 60

 .. note::

-  Are a few special forms of operators, like higher-order operators, recursive operators, and lambdas, which we will cover `later <higher-order-operators>`.
+  Are a few special forms of operators, like higher-order operators, recursive operators, and lambdas, which we will cover `later <higher_order_operators>`.

 The right-hand side of an operator is called an :dfn:`expression`.